Class-Incremental Motion Forecasting: Experimental Results

-Finally, we show in \Cref{tab:planning} that the approach can be successfully applied to open-loop planning scenarios, in which the model learns novel agent types over time.
-As a result, across added classes, it can be observed that the L2-error for the ego future trajectory and the collision rate gradually decrease.
+In \Cref{tab:planning}, we show that our approach can be successfully applied to open-loop planning scenarios on the nuScenes dataset, in which the model learns novel agent types over time.
+As a result, across the added classes, it can be observed that the L2 Error for the ego future trajectory and the collision rate gradually decrease.